 On the other hand, perhaps you’re setting yourself goals that are too ambitious or unrealistic.
 It’s good to have dreams but aiming unrealistically high regularly results in failure.
 Celebrate the effort and journey as well as the end result.

-You assume too much
+Assuming too much

 How many times have you played out conversations in your head or assumed you know what someone else is thinking?
 Are they really out to get you?
 Did they not reply to your email because they are angry?
 Did you really make a bad impression?
 It’s important to separate assumptions from facts.

-How To Be Your Own Best Friend
+Being Your Own Best Friend

 It can be simple to change these behaviours and learn how to motivate yourself, boost your confidence and be your own best friend.
 I help many clients develop more sustainable, positive and effective ways of analysing and supporting themselves.